iFlex0x/Unity6-Audio-Modding-Guide/README.md

 * **No Assets Found:** Double-check that you are loading the correct game files (`.assets` or `.bundle` files) into AssetStudioGUI and UABEA.
 Make sure you're not trying to load general game executables.
 * **Game Crashing:** A crash might occur if the asset structure was not correctly maintained during the injection or if the injected dump is somehow corrupted.
 Carefully re-verify each step, paying close attention to the `PathID` and the export/import of the dump.
 * **Sound Not Playing:** Verify that your custom audio was exported correctly in **Part 1**.
 Also, ensure that the `PathID` you used in **Part 4** perfectly matches the target audio in the game.

----

-## 💬 Support

-If you have any questions, didn't understand a particular part of the video, or run into any issues, don't hesitate to reach out!
-Feel free to join our vibrant Discord server – there's a dedicated help channel where you can ask for assistance and connect with the community.

----